pymupdf/PyMuPDF/docs/faq.rst

    triple: vector;image;SVG
    pair: show_pdf_page;examples
    pair: insertImage;examples
-   pair: embeddedFileAdd;examples
+   pair: embfile_add;examples

 How to Create Vector Images
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-The usual way to create an image from a document page is :meth:`Page.getPixmap`.
+The usual way to create an image from a document page is :meth:`Page.get_pixmap`.
 A pixmap represents a raster image, so you must decide on its quality (i.e. resolution) at creation time.
 It cannot be changed later.

 PyMuPDF also offers a way to create a **vector image** of a page in SVG format (scalable vector graphics, defined in XML syntax).
 SVG images remain precise across zooming levels (of course with the exception of any raster graphic elements embedded therein).

-Instruction *svg = page.getSVGimage(matrix = fitz.Identity)* delivers a UTF-8 string *svg* which can be stored with extension ".svg".
+Instruction *svg = page.getSVGimage(matrix=fitz.Identity)* delivers a UTF-8 string *svg* which can be stored with extension ".svg".

 ----------